Death of Annie Ee: Government's response and legal impact

-Law minister K. Shanmugam also urged the public to not put pressure on the judges when it comes to the sentencing of high-profile criminals as the sentencing should not be decided based on the public's emotions, and there should be respect and faith in the belief that judges would ensure the most appropriate legal retribution be given to those guilty under the law of Singapore.
-The Law Society of Singapore also asked the public to understand that defence lawyers are necessary to represent as the voice for their clients in court in light of the public condemnation against Tan and Pua's lawyers.
+Law minister K. Shanmugam also urged the public not to put pressure on the judges when it comes to the sentencing of high-profile criminals as the sentencing should not be decided based on the public's emotions, and there should be respect and faith in the belief that judges would ensure the most appropriate legal retribution be given to those guilty under the law of Singapore.
+The Law Society of Singapore also asked the public to understand that defence lawyers are necessary to represent the voice for their clients in court in light of the public condemnation against Tan and Pua's lawyers.
 Overall, the tragic case of Annie Ee's death and the resulting righteous anger from the public has brought to light the need for a sound court system.

 In 2018, due to the lingering effects of the Annie Ee case, the Parliament of Singapore discussed and agreed to amend laws to legalize harsher punishments for offenders who commit crimes against vulnerable groups like children, domestic workers and disabled people (whether mentally or physically).
-Under the amended laws, any convicted offenders can face up to twice the maximum punishment for whichever crimes committed against these vulnerable groups.
-The government also considered more wide-ranging proposals to offer more protection for the vulnerable under the law, and they called on to all communities to play a bigger role in preventing future cases of abuse by being more alert and quicker to inform the authorities to intervene, so as to not allow potential victims of abuse to end up like Annie Ee.
+Under the amended laws, any convicted offenders can face up to twice the maximum punishment for whichever crimes are committed against these vulnerable groups.
+The government also considered more wide-ranging proposals to offer more protection for the vulnerable under the law, and they called on all communities to play a bigger role in preventing future cases of abuse by being more alert and quicker to inform the authorities to intervene, so as to not allow potential victims of abuse to end up like Annie Ee.
 The proposed amendments were passed and introduced in early 2019.